trabucayre/openFPGALoader/README.md

 svf file used to write in flash is just a bridge between FT2232 interfaceB configured in SPI mode and sfl primitive used to access EPCQ SPI flash.**

+**Note about FT2232 interfaceB:
+This interface is used for SPI communication only when the dedicated svf is loaded in RAM, rest of the time, user is free to use for what he want.**

 ### ARTY

 To simplify further explanations, we consider the project is generated in the